 A Lecture Series Focused on How Science Works and Why it Matters to Our Lives

 Scientific knowledge is often taken to be the paradigm for knowledge and it informs almost every aspect of our lives.
 Yet, history shows us that science is not infallible.
 Science often involves uncertainties, conflicting interpretations of evidence, methodological limitations and tradeoffs, and sometimes a bit of luck!
 It is important to understand how science works, why disagreements exist, and why certain scientific practices and methodologies are reliable or trustworthy.
-Because science is a process where new evidence is continually generated and hypotheses can be revised, it is important for us, as members of the public, to understand both how science work and why it matters so that w can critically evaluate what to believe and what policies to support.
+Because science is a process where new evidence is continually generated and hypotheses can be revised, it is important for us, as members of the public, to understand both how science work and why it matters so that we can critically evaluate what to believe and what policies to support.

-This lecture series features distinguished scholars and researchers sharing their their work, how they arrived at their conclusions, and why their work might be significant.
+This lecture series features distinguished scholars and researchers sharing their work, how they arrived at their conclusions, and why their work might be significant.

 2020 - 2021

-ONLINE COMMUNITY EVENT FEATURING: Dr. Sarah Johnson, Georgetown University and Dr. Carol Cleland , University of Colorado, Boulder
+RING: Dr. Sarah Johnson, Georgetown University and Dr. Carol Cleland , University of Colorado, Boulder

 Recorded Wednesday, February 24, 2021

 Exciting new research is attempting to find evidence for either extinct or existing life in the universe.
 Previous Mars missions found that liquid water existed on Mars in the distant past, raising the question of whether there might be evidence for extinct life.